-Our Level 1 assets consist of money market funds and commercial paper.
-We did not hold any Level 1 liabilities as of December 31, 2013 or 2012.
+Our Level 1 assets consist of money market funds and U.S government treasury bonds.
+We did not hold any Level 1 liabilities as of December 31, 2014 or 2013.

 Level 2-Observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the asset or liability.